American Bar Association Medal

 The American Bar Association Medal (or ABA Medal) is the highest award given by the American Bar Association for "exceptionally distinguished service by a lawyer or lawyers to the cause of American jurisprudence."
 The ABA Board of Governors chooses the medal's recipient.
 The medal was authorized at the 50th anniversary meeting of the ABA in 1928.
 The first medal was given in 1929 and it has been given most, but not all, years since.

 The medal itself was designed by Laura Gardin Fraser.
-It is four inches in diameter, made of 24K gold, later reduced to 14K gold.
 On the obverse is a profile of John Marshall with the inscription "To the end it may be a government of laws and not of men," from the Constitution of Massachusetts.
 On the reverse is "Justitia" with a likeness of Lady Justice.
+It is four inches in diameter, the medal was originally crafted in 24-karat gold, later reduced to 14-karat gold.